 Land, buildings, and improvements are recorded at cost.
-All specifically identifiable costs related to development activities are capitalized into properties in development on the consolidated balance sheets and are accounted for in accordance with SFAS No. 67, "Accounting for Costs and Initial Rental Operations of Real Estate Projects" ("Statement 67").
+All specifically identifiable costs related to development activities are capitalized into properties in development on the accompanying Consolidated Balance Sheets and are accounted for in accordance with SFAS No. 67, "Accounting for Costs and Initial Rental Operations of Real Estate Projects" ("Statement 67").
 In summary, Statement 67 establishes that a rental project changes from nonoperating to operating when it is substantially completed and available for occupancy.
 At that time, costs should no longer be capitalized.
 The capitalized costs include pre-development costs essential to the development of the property, development costs, construction costs, interest costs, real estate taxes, and direct employee costs incurred during the period of development.

 The Company incurs costs prior to land acquisition including contract deposits, as well as legal, engineering, and other external professional fees related to evaluating the feasibility of developing a shopping center.
-These pre-development costs are included in properties in development in the accompanying consolidated balance sheets.
-If the Company determines that the development of a particular shopping center is no longer probable, any related pre-development costs previously capitalized are immediately expensed.
-At June 30, 2008 and December 31, 2007, the Company had capitalized pre-development costs of \$22.6 million and \$22.7 million, respectively, of which \$10.0 million and \$10.8 million, respectively, were refundable deposits.
+These pre-development costs are included in properties in development in the accompanying Consolidated Balance Sheets.
+At September 30, 2008 and December 31, 2007, the Company had capitalized pre-development costs of \$22.6 million and \$22.7 million, respectively, of which \$9.3 million and \$10.8 million, respectively, were refundable deposits.
+If the Company determines that the development of a particular shopping center is no longer probable, any related pre-development costs previously capitalized are immediately expensed in other expenses in the accompanying Consolidated Statements of Operations.
+During the nine months ended September 30, 2008 and 2007, the Company expensed pre-development costs of \$4.6 million and \$3.0 million, respectively.